November 29, 2018

 Key Expert Consultation Report

-ECF is pleased to share the findings from our Key Expert Consultation in this "Minding the Undernutrition Evidence Gap Report".
-The report synthesize finds from a consultation of 62 participants, including practitioners, academics, donors, and policymakers on evidence gaps and priorities in global nutrition.
+ECF is pleased to share the findings from our Key Expert Consultation in this report, "Minding the Undernutrition Evidence Gap".
+The report synthesize findings from a consultation of 62 nutrition experts, including practitioners, academics, donors, and policymakers, on evidence gaps and priorities in global nutrition.